k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 -  The hierarchical structure of the LUs and their entities.
 -  A sample list of successful and failed entities.
 -  Successful and failed and tables.
--  Search option used for searching an entity.
+-  A search option used for searching an entity.

 To display the Task Execution - Detailed Statistics window (shown below), click ![entities list](images/entities_list_icon.png) in the right corner of the **Execution Summary** window.